ajmercado1229/ajmercado1229.github.io/Dynamic_Depreciation_Schedule.md

 First, we will discuss the calculations and what-if scenarios that need to be performed at a high level to understand the use of this function.

-1. Has this asset already finished depreciating?
+A)	Has this asset already finished depreciating?
-2. Is this the final month of depreciation?
+B)	Is this the final month of depreciation?
-3. Has this asset even started depreciating in this month?
+C)	Has this asset even started depreciating in this month?
-4. Is this asset currently depreciating this month?
+D)	Is this asset currently depreciating this month?
 If so, is this a 4 or 5 week month?

 ---